Bailment: Purposes

 A bailment is created for the sole benefit of the bailee when a bailor acts gratuitously (e.g., the loan of a book to a patron, the bailee, from a library, the bailor).

 Damages

 Plaintiffs will be able to sue for damages based on the duty of care.
 Often this will be normal tort damages.
 Plaintiff may elect also to sue for conversion, either in the replevin or trover, although these are generally considered older, common law damages.
+In US jurisdictions, the measure of care required by the bailee in a mutual benefit bailment is "ordinary care" or "due care".

 Terms

 Bailment can arise in a number of situations and is often described by the type of relationship that gave rise to the bailment.
 Two common distinctions are: